microsoft/ignite-learning-paths/aiml/aiml10/demo3.md

 2. Verify that the `POST` uri matches the one for the Azure Function (should look something like `https://<YOUR_ENDPOINT>.azurewebsites.net/api/AnalyzeInvoice`) and click on Send.
 You should get a response similar to that below:

 ![Cloud Skill](images/local_skill.png "Cloud Skill")

+# Next Demo
+Learn how to tie everything together and finally build the end to end solution by continuing on to [Demo 4 - Tying it all together](demo4.md)